endocode/debian-feeder/README.md

 docker-compose --profile c up -d
 ```

-Then, clone, and compile the debian-feeder, and bring the `c` profile up:
+Then, clone, and compile the debian-feeder:

 ```
 cd